eduardomoroni/react-clean-architecture/README.md

 *Note:* frameworks folder is basically framework setup to have it available to the adapters.

 ## Sample apps DEMO
+A great advantage of following clean architecture is having all business logic self-contained and closer, in a readable way.
+Take a look at `core/entities/` and `core/useCases/` folders and see for yourself.
 ### Counter
 Counter app is a simple example of how to apply clean architecture to react world, it uses only synchronous actions and has no external dependencies.
 It contains a single business rule: